Let’s look at my blogging history dating back to college:

 Some random guy walks up to you in a bar wearing a large black hoodie, cargo shorts, and 5-year old, beat-up sneakers.
 Unkempt hair and bear to complete the outfit.

-Looking you dead in the eyes, he says, “I like your style, we should be friends…” in a gruff voice with no smile.
+He says to you, “I like your style.
+We should be friends…” in a gruff voice with no smile.

 At this point in the story, you’d better be slowly reaching for your mental pepper spray.